Underbelly: A Tale of Two Cities

 Underbelly: A Tale of Two Cities, the second series of the Nine Network crime drama series Underbelly, originally aired from 9 February 2009 to 4 May 2009.
 It is a thirteen-part series loosely based on real events that stemmed from the marijuana trade centred on the New South Wales town of Griffith.
 The timeline of the series is the years between 1976 and 1987.
 Underbelly: A Tale of Two Cities primarily depicts the Mr. Asia drug syndicate and its influence on crime in Australia.
 Among the characters presented are real-life criminals Robert Trimbole, Terry Clark, George Freeman, Christopher Dale Flannery, Alphonse Gangitano and the Kane Brothers.
 The mini-series is a prequel to the 2008 production Underbelly, which was about the Melbourne gangland killings and forms part of the Underbelly series.

 The series premiered on the Nine Network on 9 February at 8.30pm, with the double episode premiere attracting an average of 2,501,500 viewers nationally, in the mainland capitals.
 The show has consistently rated highly, being the most watched show on Australian television for all episodes broadcast so far.
 In New Zealand, the series began broadcast on 4 March where it has been advertised as Underbelly: The Mr Asia Story.
 This name stems from the common misidentification of protagonist Terry Clark as "Mr Asia".
 "Mr Asia" was in fact the name assigned to Marty Johnstone by Auckland reporter Pat Booth in his series of investigative newspaper articles into the Mr Asia drug syndicate.
 Johnstone was both Clark's business partner and victim.

-Underbelly: A Tale of Two Cities is the second in the series of five to date.
-It was followed by a third series, Underbelly: The Golden Mile.
+Underbelly: A Tale of Two Cities is the second in the Underbelly series, and was followed by Underbelly: The Golden Mile.